 Most every parent and caregiver knows how to test whether a child has a fever—but do they know how to do a mental health temperature check?
 Trauma, depression, and anxiety can’t be measured with a thermometer, but there are ways to track how a teen is doing on an emotional level.

-“We’ve become very astute at identifying potential COVID symptoms, but we also need to regularly check how adolescents are coping with the psychological symptoms of the pandemic,” says Kristin Wilson, Newport’s Vice President of Clinical Outreach.
+“We’ve become very astute at identifying potential COVID symptoms, but we also need to regularly check how adolescents are coping with psychological symptoms,” says Kristin Wilson, Newport’s Chief Experience Officer.

 How Collective Trauma Has Raised Teens’ Mental Health Temperature

-After nearly 20 months of pandemic-related stress, adolescents are suffering from what’s known as collective trauma—the mental health repercussions of a devastating event that affects an entire group, country, or population.
+Although social distancing and online schooling are long over, adolescents are still suffering from what’s known as collective trauma—the mental health repercussions of a devastating event that affects an entire group, country, or population.

 This collective trauma response has accelerated the existing teen mental health crisis.
-According to Mental Health America, 13 percent of adolescents had a major depressive episode in 2020 and 9 percent had a severe depressive episode.
+According to Mental Health America, 15 percent of adolescents had a major depressive episode in 2022 and 10 percent had a severe depressive episode.
+But the high rates of teen depression pre-date the pandemic.
 Looking farther back, suicide rates among young people ages 10–17 have increased by more than 70 percent over the past decade.

 How can we ensure that teens get the support they need when they’re struggling?
 Kristin says that parents, teachers, and other adults who work with adolescents need to perform a mental health check-in on a regular basis.